Header Image: The 3 Sisters

 Norma (13), Bernice (18)

-Salt Lake City, 1932
+in Salt Lake City, 1932

-The Five Sisters All five girls had exceptional natural musical talent and sang in perfect tune and in perfect time.
+All five girls had exceptional natural musical talent and sang in perfect tune and in perfect time.
 They often sang at family and other events.

 In 1930 the family was living in Salt Lake City, Utah, caught up in the Great Depression.

 They had a hard childhood, but not only got through it; they did so very well.
-These days it is not easy to imagine the difficulties they faced.
+These days it is not easy to imaginethe difficulties they faced.
 Even their education, required to be of a certain standard by the State of California, was not straightforward.

 With no father to support or assist them, Meda and her young children had to cope as best they could, doing all the things that were, especially in those years, regarded as a man's responsibility.
 They succeeded, through their effort and ability.
 It is amazing to think of the three young girls, not yet even in their teens, being able through their incredible talent to earn enough to support themselves and their mother.